 Now is the time to build the habit of exercising and eating right so you can add more years to your life and more life to your years.
 Get regular check-ups and screenings so that any problems can get caught early enough to do something about them.
 Take care of your health now so that you can enjoy a a long and full retirement.

-If you are like most people, you have retirement accounts and savings scattered in various places.
-Consider consolidating your accounts and automating as many of your financial transactions as possible.
+If you are like most people, you have super funds and savings scattered in various places.
+Consider consolidating your super and automating as many of your financial transactions as possible.
 You want to simplify all of your retirement related work so that you’re free during retirement to do as you please.
-No body wants to be bogged down by dis-organised financial problems.
+Nobody wants to be bogged down by disorganised financial problems.

 Review your estate planning.

-Quite often when you consider planning your retirement you think about , you plan financially, you plan where you are going to live, whether you want to upsize, downsize, or make a tree or sea change.
+Quite often when you consider planning your retirement you plan financially, you plan where you are going to live, whether you want to upsize, downsize, or make a tree or sea change.
 However, there is one vital consideration that usually slips through the cracks.
 You don’t plan for what you're going to do with all the free time you have on your hands!

 So, plan what you’re going to do with your money AND your time.
 Start thinking about a hobby or interest that you would like to pursue.